 What on earth is a break-even analysis?

-A break-even analysis will help you figure out when your business will be able to cover all of its costs and start to make a profit (ie. break even), which is what you need to be aiming for.
+A break-even analysis will help you figure out at what point your business will be able to cover all of its costs (ie. break even) and start to make a profit, which is what you need to be aiming for over time.

 Make a list of all of the overhead expenses which must be covered by your business.